RyujiSeiko/Michaelangelo-AI/README.md

 Once this is done, your code should operate properly.
 Press the Run button, and it should show "Bot is running...".
 There might be an error like this:

-"/Users/nmuradli/PycharmProjects/Michaelangelo/.venv/lib/python3.9/site-packages/urllib3/__init__.py:35: NotOpenSSLWarning: urllib3 v2 only supports OpenSSL 1.1.1+, currently the 'ssl' module is compiled with 'LibreSSL 2.8.3'.
+/Users/nmuradli/PycharmProjects/Michaelangelo/.venv/lib/python3.9/site-packages/urllib3/__init__.py:35: NotOpenSSLWarning: urllib3 v2 only supports OpenSSL 1.1.1+, currently the 'ssl' module is compiled with 'LibreSSL 2.8.3'.
 See: https://github.com/urllib3/urllib3/issues/3020
-  warnings.warn("
+  warnings.warn(

 Don't mind it.
-It will not stop your code, nor will it interrupt any process.
+It will not stop your code, nor will it interrupt any process, it is a simple warning.
 You can ignore it.
 Generally, most common errors, generation attempts and requests should show up in an easy-to-read way while the code is running.
 The most common one is "Model is busy or failed after several attempts".
 This indicates that Stable Diffusion servers are too busy and requests to HuggingFace were not returned.
 Don't worry, it's not a fault in the code!
 Try again after waiting a little bit and it should work.

 4) Testing